Overview Back to top

 |---|---|

-| Remaining Estimate | The default mode.
-Distributes remaining hours across future working days only.
-Past days display zero.
-Done issues contribute 0 hours.
-This gives a forward-looking view of how much work is left to do. |
+| Remaining Estimate | The default.
+Distributes each issue's remaining estimate across future working days only; past days show a dash and done issues contribute 0.
+A forward-looking view of work left to do. |

-| Availability | Shows free (available) hours per person per day.
-The indicator displays how many hours remain after subtracting scheduled work from total capacity. |
+| Availability | Shows the free hours left per person per day after subtracting scheduled work from total capacity. |

 How Remaining Estimate Works Back to top